alexsikorski/soundscape-generator/README.md

 ### Description
 A Java collaborative project.
 This program allows the user to play ambient background sounds at random or at command.
 Full user interface is implemented and provides all functionality requested by the project client.
 Project management done in Trac.

+### Unit Testing
+JUnit4 is used for unit testing.
+To prevent it from running, simply select Test package and mark directory as Excluded.

 ### Team Members
 - Alex Sikorski
 - Paris Chrysanthou